gizm00/esp8266_micropython_lab/README.md

  We will be creating a Thing to connect to the Internet that monitors temperature and humidity (the light blue boxy thing beneath the WeMos).
 There will be blinking LEDs, sensing and communicating, and discussions of basic security for IoT networks.
 There will also be snacks, I'm told.

 ### Setup Instructions
 Here are some instructions to help you get setup for the tutorial.
-If you run into problems please file an issue / check existing issues.
-Failing that you can contact me through the PyCon email interface.
+If you run into problems please file an issue / check existing issues or send me a message.

  The equipment you will need:
   * A computer with wifi and an available USB (3) port.
 We will use the USB port to power the WeMos.
 You can also use a USB charging brick instead of a USB port.
+Please bring the power cable for your laptop as well.

   * A web browser.
 Chrome preferred, Firefox or Windows Edge will also work.
 The webrepl client behaves a little finicky depending on browser, particularly for copy and paste.
 These 3 worked well.

 #### Programs to install:
-I recommend you create a directory i.e. pycon2017 to keep track of the various collateral needed.
+I recommend you create a top-level directory i.e. pycon2017 to keep track of the various repos to clone for this tutorial.

+* Clone this repo

 * Clone the [webrepl client](https://github.com/micropython/webrepl).
 This is a web interface we will use to program the ESP8266.

 `cd pycon2017`
 `git clone https://github.com/micropython/webrepl.git`

-* ~~Install [Crouton](https://github.com/edfungus/Crouton).~~ This is replaced with mqtt-spy as indicated above.

 * Install the Mosquitto MQTT broker